maurcabezas/PyFoldSyn/README.md

 # PyFoldSyn

-This repository contains the necessary files and instructions for the program to successfully synchronize files from a `source` to a `replica` folder.
+**PyFoldSyn** is a repository that contains the necessary files and instructions for the **Python Folder Synchronizer** program to successfully synchronize files from a `source` to a `replica` folder.
 The program guarantees that the `replica` folder is an exact copy of the `source` folder by calculating the MD5 hashes using Python's `hashlib`[1] library to ensure file integrity.
-This project is implemented in Python on a Debian 12 system.
+This program was created and thoroughly tested on a Debian 12 system.

 The operations are logged to both a log file and the terminal, including all file operations such as creation, copying, and removal.
 Additionally, the synchronization interval can be manually specified (in seconds).

 This project utilizes object-oriented programming (OOP) to provide a modular, scalable, and maintainable solution.
 This makes the code easier to manage and extend when we decide to include complex features in the future.
+It is also helpful for easy debugging of the code in case of errors.

 ## Principal adventajes